taura/pandemic-installer/README.md

     USB stick must be formatted by FAT.
 This tool does not automatically format it; use disk utility GUI or a mkfs for it.

-Requirements on the work PC : it depends on the following tools.
+## Requirements on the work PC : it depends on the following tools.

  * squashfs-tools
  * syslinux

 (todo: embedding syslinux tarball makes it more user friendly?)

+## Step 1:

-Step 1: make a customized USB stick
+Make a customized USB stick

 This step should be done on your Linux, "Work PC"